denisyukphp/backoff/docs/index.md

 ## Configure backoff

 Configure base time, cap time and max attempts.
-Base time is the time for calculating a Backoff algorithm, cap time is the limitation of calculations for base time, max attempts is the limit of call a backoff time generate.
+The base time is the time for calculating a Backoff algorithm, the cap time is the limitation of calculations for base time, max attempts is the limit of call a backoff time generate.
 Cap time and max attempts are not required.
 By default cap time is 60 seconds and max attempts is `INF`.

 ```php
 <?php